ksamuk/pixy/docs/output.rst

 ``no_sites`` - The total number of sites in the window that have at least one valid genotype.
 This statistic is included for the user, and not directly used in any calculations.

 ``count_diffs`` - The raw number of pairwise differences between all genotypes in the window.
+This is the numerator of avg_pi.

 ``count_comparisons`` - The raw number of non-missing pairwise comparisons between all genotypes in the window (i.e. cases where two genotypes were compared and both were valid).
+This is the denominator of avg_pi.

 ``count_missing`` - The raw number of missing pairwise comparisons between all genotypes in the window (i.e. cases where two genotypes were compared and at least one was missing).